logan-markewich/liberty_pathing/README.md

 The commands will also allow for tab completion so you don't have to type the entire command.

 # Limitations/Improvements to Make
-1. The indexing is very slow.
+1. The indexing is very slow on super huge files (~200MB).
 It would be nice if there was some kind of index cache we could link into and use to avoid reindexing every time.